datalad-handbook/book/docs/basics/101-102-populate.rst

 .. rubric:: Footnotes

 .. [#f1] ``tree`` is a Unix command to list file system content.
-If it is not yet installed, you can get it with your native package manager (e.g.
-   ``apt`` or ``brew``).
+If it is not yet installed, you can get it with your native package manager (e.g., ``apt`` or ``brew``).
 For example, if you use OSX, ``brew install tree`` will get you this tool.
 .. [#f2] ``wget`` is a Unix command for non-interactively downloading files from the web.
-If it is not yet installed, you can get it with your native package manager (e.g.
-   ``apt`` or ``brew``).
+If it is not yet installed, you can get it with your native package manager (e.g., ``apt`` or ``brew``).
 For example, if you use OSX, ``brew install wget`` will get you this tool.